racker/Hedwig/README.md

 ## Testing

-Currently this project is handling visual regression testing with [BackstopJS](https://github.com/garris/BackstopJS) to create new reference file for the project run the command `npm run reference`.
+Currently this project is handling visual regression testing with [BackstopJS](https://github.com/garris/BackstopJS) to create new reference files for the project run the command `npm run reference`.

 This places images in the folder `test/backstop_data/bitmaps_reference`.